IRA FLATOW, HOST:

 DR. JEROME OROSZ: Thank you for having me.

 FLATOW: When you say two planets orbiting a pair of stars, a lot of people might imagine some kind of figure-eight, wacky pattern that's going on here.

 OROSZ: Yes.
 That's quite common, and unfortunately, that's not really possible.
 And so instead what we have is the two main bodies in the system are the stars.
 You know, they have most of the mass, and so they have an orbit of about seven and a half days around each other.
 And then surrounding those two stars is the inner planet called Kepler-47b.
 Its orbit surrounds the two stars.
 Its orbital period is about 49 and half days.
 And then surrounding that orbit is Kepler-47c.
 Orbital period there is about 303 days.
 And so if you were to look at this system from above, you'd see sort of nested orbits.

 OROSZ: The binary star is inside and then the first planet and then the second planet.

 FLATOW: So you have two stars that are sort of orbiting themselves, and around those two stars are two planets.

 FLATOW: What would you see from the surface of the planet?
 What would a typical day of the suns, the two stars passing overhead look like?

 OROSZ: Well, in this case, the second star is about 1 percent the brightness of the other star.
-And so if you're on that planet, you'd see that the main star - which is not too different than our sun.
+And so if you're on that planet, you'd see the main star, which is not too different than our sun.
 It would rise and set each day.
-And then near it, you know, not too far of in the sky, roughly half of your - if you hold your fist down at your arm's length, roughly half that size would be the separation.
+And then near it, you know, not too far off in the sky, roughly half of your - if you hold your fist down at your arm's length, roughly half that size would be the separation.
 And so you'd see this dimmer companion sometimes trailing, sometimes leading.
 Every week, you'd see the two stars eclipse each other.
 And so it'd be a very interesting show.